-Set on the west edge of the scenic Quad of The University of Alabama, Culverhouse and Manderson are comprised of four buildings: Bidgood Hall, Mary Hewell Alston Hall, Angelo Bruno Business Library/Sloan Y. Bashinsky Sr. Computer Center and Friedman Hall.
+Set on the west edge of the scenic Quad of The University of Alabama, Culverhouse and Manderson are composted of three buildings: Bidgood Hall, Mary Hewell Alston Hall, and the Angelo Bruno Business Library/Sloan Y. Bashinsky Sr. Computer Center.
 We have expanded and modernized to provide a state-of-the-art learning environment that includes high-speed Wi-Fi throughout the college, the latest in computer lab technology, a media lab, 24/7 online databases and journals, digital multimedia classrooms, and more.

 Business majors have access to all University of Alabama facilities including food halls, libraries, labs and athletic facilities.
 The University of Alabama occupies a charming location centralized in downtown Tuscaloosa, Ala., a city recognized by Fortune Small Business as one of the "50 Best Places to Launch a Small Business in the South" and the "Most Livable City in America" by the U.S. Conference of Mayors.
 In addition, America's Promise Alliance ranked Tuscaloosa as providing one of the "100 Best Communities for Young People" in the United States.

 Bidgood Hall, the main classroom building, has been renovated and expanded, and now has a state-of-the-art learning environment with high-speed Web access, Wi-Fi, multimedia classrooms and more.
 It also includes a student lounge, coffee shop and sandwich shop for between class pick-me-ups.
 It is also the home of the Asa H. Bean Student Services office.

 Mary Hewell Alston Hall has several large classrooms on the lower level, faculty and staff offices on three floors, and the alumni and corporate relations office and Dean’s office on the fourth floor.